Supernova search set up:

 2- Cosmic ray hit

-3- Asteroid in the same field of view
+3- A known or unknown asteroid in the same field of view

 4- A known or unknown variable star

-5- Photon leaking from previous images from a bright star causing a blinker
+5- Photon leaking from previous images from a bright star causing RBI (Residual Bulk Image or Blinker as we at BOSS call them)

-6- Seeing a fainter star than previously hasn’t been images as the seeing conditions are better
+6- Seeing a fainter star that previously hadn't been in your images as the seeing conditions are better

 All of this has to be checked out if all if this is done and you still think it is a new object then you reimage the galaxy again to make sure it is not an asteroid.

-You should image every hour for 2-3 hours to make sure the suspect doesn’t move .while you are doing this you can check the asteroid lists and SN lists.
+You should image every hour for 2-3 hours to make sure the suspect doesn’t move.
+While you are doing this you can check the asteroid lists PSN and SN lists.
 You should also get someone else to image the galaxy to make sure it is a new object.

 Time is critical as if you take too long you can miss out on the discovery if someone else has put in a report before you.